guan-jing-ren/no-jni/fundamental-machines/README.md

 # fundamental-machines

-Utility code that has applicability in most projects.
+Utility code that has applicability in most projects. asdfasdf